Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-3d-print-python-project/docs/DESIGN.md

 The system will handle:

-A user registration, allowing customers to create accounts, save their preferences, and track their order history.
++ A user registration page

-An order management system that handles order processing, pseudo payment integration (always approved), order tracking, and order status updates.
++ An order management system

-An inventory management system that tracks the available filament materials and colors, automatically updates stock levels based on orders, and generates low-stock notifications for reordering.
++ An inventory management system

 ## 2. System Architecture